cedowens/Mythic-Macro-Generator/README.md

 # Mythic-Macro-Generator
 Python3 script to generate MS Office macros for launching Mythic JXA payloads.

-This script generates an Office macro doc which uses osascript to download and execute the Mythic JXA .js payload.
+This script generates an Office macro which uses osascript to download and execute the Mythic JXA .js payload.

 Steps: